arokem/python-matlab-bridge/README.md

 ### Mac OS

-1. Download the latest version of [ZMQ library](http://zeromq.org/intro:get-the-software) and follow the building instructions on the official page to install ZMQ to your machine.
+First, download the latest version of [ZMQ library](http://zeromq.org/intro:get-the-software) and follow the building instructions on the official page to install ZMQ to your machine.
 This step will provide the header file and library file for the the building of pymatbridge.
 ZMQ will be installed to the system directories on default.
-If you have permission issues we recommend you to install ZMQ to ~/zmq.
+If you don't have permissions we recommend you to install ZMQ to

+	~/zmq

+by using

+	./configure --prefix=~/zmq
+	make
+	make install

-2. Download [pyzmq](http://zeromq.org/bindings:python) and make sure it's python-importable.
+Next, install [pyzmq](http://zeromq.org/bindings:python) and make sure it's import-able.

-3. Create environment variable MATLAB_PATH that points to the Matlab bin directory.
+Then, Create an environment variable MATLAB_PATH that points to the Matlab bin directory.

-### Linux

-### Windows

-Install pymatbridge
+Finally, install pymatbridge.
 To install from the source-code.
 Download the [code zip file](https://github.com/arokem/python-matlab-bridge/archive/master.zip).
 Unzip it somewhere on your machine and then issue: